 It's also useful to follow your local state world language association for summer webinars, workshops, and more!

 I follow our textbook companies on Twitter and via emails.
 There are many opportunities to do professional development with the professionals who have written our textbooks.
 It is easy to sign up and watch the webinars.
-And, if you can’t make the session, they are usually archived and you can find them and watch them at your own convenience.
+And, if you can’t make the session, they are usually archived and you can watch them at your own convenience.
 I’ve learned a lot about our textbooks and the online learning tools via these webinars.

 The last year has become my year of podcasts because I have so many that I follow and just love.
-The ones that I use for my professional life are Radio Ambulante, Nómadas, Alt.Latino, Latino USA, and Codeswitch.
+The ones I use for my professional life are Radio Ambulante, Nómadas, Alt.Latino, Latino USA, and Codeswitch.
 For Radio Ambulante, there is an additional app for language learners called Lupa.
 I’ve only tried out the trial version, but students can listen to the podcast and fill in words, much like a cloze activity.
 While I haven’t used this for students yet, I can see it being a great listening activity.
-It also includes notes on the language and the culture.
+It also includes notes on the language and culture.